elzoido/node-red-contrib-cycle/README.md

 The internal state is only stored in memory, so after restarting Node-RED, the next message will be routed to the first output.

 Multiple nodes may be used in the same flow without interfering with each other.

+Sending a message with msg.reset set, will stop that flow and the next message will be routed to the first output.